Expert medical and surgical care in Thailand

 Yes.
 Upper airway surgery at JCI-accredited hospitals in Thailand is performed by fellowship-trained ENT and maxillofacial surgeons with airway management experience.
 Continuous monitoring during recovery ensures any airway concerns are identified and managed immediately.

-How to Reduce Risks in Thailand
+How to Reduce Your Risk

-Insist on drug-induced sleep endoscopy before any surgery is planned — it identifies the exact collapse site and prevents unnecessary or misdirected procedures.
+Insist on drug-induced sleep endoscopy before any surgery is planned; it identifies the exact collapse site and prevents unnecessary or misdirected procedures.
 Choose a hospital with JCI accreditation and a surgeon who routinely performs sleep apnoea surgery rather than occasional cases.

 When Is Further Treatment Needed?